 Company administrators have the highest level of access.
 They have complete control of all company and site data, including Kinsta DNS and migration requests.
 Only give company administrator access to users who you trust.

-A company developer has access to manage all sites (including deleting them), Kinsta DNS, and can manage site-level users.
+A company developer has access to manage all sites, Kinsta DNS, and can manage site-level users.
 They can also delete sites that do not have a Premium Staging Environment add-on.
 They do not see billing details, company settings, or migration requests.

 A company billing user is a special role that only sees billing details and company settings.
 They can see invoices, enable automatic invoice emails, and modify company details like name and address.
 They do not have access to any websites or migrations in any way.

 Site administrators have complete access to a site and have full control of all environments attached to that site.
-The only actions they are not permitted to do are removing a site from a company’s account or submitting or managing migration requests, or creating and deleting Premium Staging Environments.
+The only actions they are not permitted to do are removing a site from a company’s account, submitting or managing migration requests, or creating and deleting Premium Staging Environments.
 Note that a single user may be a site administrator for multiple sites.

-Site developers have access to the staging environment for a single site.
-They have full control over the staging environment only and can perform any actions apart from removing the staging environment or pushing it to live.
+Site developers have access to the staging environments for a single site.
+They have control over the staging environments only and can perform most actions apart from removing the staging environment or pushing it to live.
 They cannot create or delete Premium Staging Environments.
 Note that a single user may be a site developer for multiple sites.

-Site developers do not have access to company-level or live environment analytics, user management, migrations, or the activity log features In MyKinsta.
+Site developers do not have access to company-level or live environment analytics, user management, migrations, or the company-level activity log in MyKinsta.